Huayi - Chinese Festival of Arts

 It simultaneously addressed my fatigue with the proliferation of online works and my increasing lack of patience for long performances.

-The experience began outside the Esplanade Annexe Studio, where front-of-house staff handled pre-entry procedures such as taking temperatures and checking bags in for safe-keeping.
+The experience began outside the Esplanade Annexe Studio, where the front-of-house staff handled the pre-entry procedures such as the usual temperature taking, as well as checking in our bags for safe-keeping.

 During each 20-minute slot, only one or two people were admitted.
 This made for a highly intimate experience, even during the pre-entry exchanges with the staff, who were cheerful and chatty.

-The columns were of different diameters and each split into two, with one part hanging from the ceiling and the other standing on the ground.
+The columns were of different diameters and each was in two parts, with one hanging from the ceiling and the other standing on the ground.

 WHERE: Esplanade Annexe Studio, 1 Esplanade Drive